Balloon Dog (Blue)

 Did you get a balloon?

 Did your balloon make it home?
-Or did it [SOUNDFX: Wind noise] floaatt away.
+Or did it [SOUNDFX: wind] floaatt away.

 This sculpture is actually made of heavy stainless steel.
 It’s called Balloon Dog and it’s by Jeff Koons.
 Jeff wanted us to remember the joys of having a birthday party, so in 1994 he began a series of work called Celebration.